zbyju/obsidian/1. Fleeting notes/Statnice/AM1/NI-WI-5.md

 App registers events, OS triggers events when they occur There might be threads if the app creates them
 ### Outbound
+App registers a callback when data is available
+Event loop